 - avoiding over exposure to hot and humid weather

-- gently exfoliating the skin to remove dead skin cells and sebum that may clog the sweat glands
+- gently exfoliating the skin to remove dead skin cells and sebum that may clog the sweat glands.
+Gentle exfoliators are available for purchase online.

 Frequent cool showers or cool baths with mild soap can also help to prevent heat rash when temperatures rise above normal for an extended period of time.